CSIRT-MU/writeups/docs/content/blog/escl.md

 curl  <LOCATION>/NextDocument -o scan.jpeg
 ```

-If victim has left a document in the scanner, you will get the scanned image.
-If no document is present, scanner will scan a blank page and return it nonetheless.
+This will return the scan of whatever is in the tray at the time, which might be a blank page, or a copy of a document left in the scanner by the last user.

 This may seem like not that probable and opportunistic attack, but it is very common for people to forget to remove documents from the scanner after scanning.

-We were able to scan sensitive documents left in the scanner with employee personal information, contracts, etc.
+You might be able to scan sensitive documents left in the scanner with employee personal information, contracts, etc.

 This can lead to **GDPR violations and breach of confidentiality**.